-Readings: Vine Deloria, "Tribal Religions and Contemporary American Culture," Chapter 14 of God is Red; John Mohawk, "Tribal Traditions and Western Religious Discourse" in Olupona, Beyond Primitivism, pp.111-117;
+Readings: Vine Deloria, "Tribal Religions and Contemporary American Culture," Chapter 14 of God is Red; John Mohawk, "Tribal Traditions and Western Religious Discourse" in Olupona, Beyond Primitivism, pp.111-117; Film: "Reel Indians" 03/20: North America (cont.) - Readings: Vine DeLoria Jr., The World We Used to Live In, pp. xvii-xxxii, chs.
+1, 5 03/22 : Section discussions; 03/25 : North America (cont.)

-Film: "Imagining Indians";

-10/27: North America (cont.) -

-Readings: Vine DeLoria Jr., The World We Used to Live In, pp. xvii-xxxii, chs.
-1, 5;

-11/01: North America (cont.)

 Readings: Vine DeLoria Jr., The World We Used to Live In, chs.
-6, 8;

-11/03: North America (cont.): Religious Lifeways

-Readings: (1) L. Sullivan, "Introduction: Understanding Native American Religious Lifeways", (2) Inez Talamantez, "In the Space between the Earth and Sky: Contemporary Mescalero Apache Ceremonialism", in: L. Sullivan, Native Religions and Cultures of North America;

-Film: "Apache Girl's Initiation Ceremony";

-11/08: North America (cont.): religious lifeways

-Readings: (1) L. Sullivan, "The Religious Spirit of the Navajo"; (2) Trudy Griffin-Pierce, "The Continuous Renewal of Sacred Relations: Navajo Religion", (3) Ann Fienup-Riordan, "Eye of the Dance: Spiritual Life of Central Yup'ik Eskimos"; #s 2 & 3 in: L. Sullivan, Native Religions and Cultures of North America;

-11/10: North America (cont.): appropriation of native religious lifeways Readings: Philip DeLoria, Playing Indian, Introduction, chs.
+6, 8 03/27: North America (cont.): Religious Lifeways Readings: (1) L. Sullivan, "Introduction: Understanding Native American Religious Lifeways", (2) Inez Talamantez, "In the Space between the Earth and Sky: Contemporary Mescalero Apache Ceremonialism", in: L. Sullivan, Native Religions and Cultures of North America Film: "Apache Girl's Initiation Ceremony" 03/29: Sections 04/01: North America (cont.): religious lifeways Readings: (1) L. Sullivan, "The Religious Spirit of the Navajo"; (2) Trudy Griffin-Pierce, "The Continuous Renewal of Sacred Relations: Navajo Religion", (3) Ann Fienup-Riordan, "Eye of the Dance: Spiritual Life of Central Yup'ik Eskimos"; #s 2 & 3 in: L. Sullivan, Native Religions and Cultures of North America; 04/03: North America (cont.): appropriation of native religious lifeways Readings: Philip DeLoria, Playing Indian, Introduction, chs.
 1. 2; Recommended Reading: ch.
-3

-11/15: North America (cont.): appropriation of native religious lifeways Readings: DeLoria, Playing Indian, chs.
+3 04/05: Discussion Sections 04/08: North America (cont.): appropriation of native religious lifeways Readings: DeLoria, Playing Indian, chs.
 5, 6, Conclusion, Recommended Readings: Ch.
-4 of Ph DeLoria, and Helen McCarthy, "Assaulting California's sacred mountains: shamans vs. New Age merchants of Nirvana", in Olupona, Beyond Primitivism, pp. 172-8;
+4 of Ph DeLoria, and Helen McCarthy, "Assaulting California's sacred mountains: shamans vs. New Age merchants of Nirvana", in Olupona, Beyond Primitivism, pp. 172-8; 04/10: North America (cont.): 'Development' and 'resource management' are religious issues Readings: Fikret Berkes, Sacred Ecology, chs.
+1, 4; 04/12: Section discussions; 04/15:North America (cont.): 'Development' and 'resource management' are religious issues Readings: Fikret Berkes, Sacred Ecology, chs.
+9, 10; Film: "In Light of Reverence" 04/17: North America (concl.): NAGPRA and Repatriation as a religious question Readings: Brown, Who Owns Native Culture?

-Film clip: the "Chasco Fiasco"

-11/17: North America (cont.): the Church and Native American Boarding Schools of Canada.

-Readings: Kevin Annett, Unrepentant.
-Disrobing the Emperor Film: "The Unrepentant.
-Disrobing the Emperor"

-11/22: North America (cont.): 'Development' and 'resource management' are religious issues

-Readings: Fikret Berkes, Sacred Ecology, chs.
-1, 4;

-THANKSGIVING HOLIDAYS 11/24 - 11/26

-11/29: North America (cont.): 'Development' and 'resource management' are religious issues

-Readings: Fikret Berkes, Sacred Ecology, chs.
-9, 10; Film: "In Light of Reverence"

-12/01: North America (concl.): NAGPRA and Repatriation as a religious question

-Readings: Brown, Who Owns Native Culture?

 Film: "Who Owns the Past?"

-12/02: Final Section Discussions;
+04/19: Final Section Discussions;

-12/06: LAST CLASS: EVALUATIONS & WRAP-UP
+04/24: LAST CLASS EVALUATIONS & WRAP-UP

-12/15: FINAL PAPERS & FILM REACTIONS DUE (deliver to Professor or TA in person)
+04/28: FINAL PAPERS & FILM REACTIONS DUE (deliver to Professor or TAs in person)

 COURSE REQUIREMENTS:

 - 1. Students are expected to attend all classes and complete assigned readings prior to each class meeting.
 Class participation does count in final grade evaluation.
 Discussion sections will be established by the T.A. after the first class.
 Continued absences will not be tolerated; following the third absence, 3 grade points will be taken off the final grade for each day of absence.
-More than 6 absences will lead to administrative withdrawal from the course; - 2) Three written papers on topics that emerge from the readings, each 3-5 pages in length, to be handed in on the week following the final day of Parts II, III, IV; - 3) Four reaction papers to ANY of the films, each 500 words in length.
+More than 6 absences will lead to administrative withdrawal from the course; - 2) Three written papers on topics that emerge from the readings, each 3-5 pages in length, to be handed in on the week following the final day of Parts II.
+III.
+IV: - 3) Three brief reaction papers to ANY of the films screened, each 500 words in length.
 Papers should seek to establish links to the readings and answer specific questions.
-Prompts will be distributed prior to film-showing.
-Reaction Papers are due on the same date established for Unit Papers.
+Prompts will be distributed prior to film-screening.
 Papers should be typed in format Times New Roman 12 double-spaced.
-In all, the four reaction papers are to have 2,000/3,000 written words; Feedback will be provided on all written assignments; - 4) Pop-quizzes will be administered whenever the Professor and T.A. consider them necessary.
+Feedback will be provided on all written assignments; - 4) Pop-quizzes will be administered whenever the Professor and T.A. consider them necessary.
 GRADE DISTRIBUTION: